eagles-project/skywalker/docs/api.md

     end type settings_result_t
     ```

-On failure, the C++ interface throws an exception with a string description
+On failure, the C++ interface throws a `skywalker::Exception` with a string
-identical to the `error_message` description in the C and Fortran result types.
+description identical to the `error_message` description in the C and Fortran
-For brevity, the Fortran interface also offers a function that halts your
+result types.
+For brevity, the Fortran interface also offers a function that
-program if a setting is not found:
+halts your program if a setting is not found:

 === "Fortran"
     ``` fortran